 Planning Committee site visit to land adjacent to 290 Upton Road, Noctorum

 I went on the site visit today.
 What is a site visit you may ask?
-A site visit is when the Planning Committee and officers go to a visit a site that relates to a planning permission application that they’re deciding on.
+A site visit by the Planning Committee is when the Planning Committee and officers go to a visit a site that relates to a planning permission application that the Planning Committee will decide on in the future.

 In this particular case which you can read about in the report to Thursday’s Planning Committee here it was only a minor change to an existing application.

 The history of it is as follows.
 A revised planning application had been submitted to change the existing planning permission for a new building.
-The application was for a minor change and would’ve been decided by Wirral Council planning officers had Cllr Harry Smith not asked the Planning Committee to decide it instead.
+The application was for a minor change and would’ve been decided by Wirral Council planning officers except that ward councillor Cllr Harry Smith had asked the Planning Committee to decide it instead.

 He had taken it out of delegated decision-making and so it went to be decided by the Planning Committee on the 28th September 2010.
 At that meeting another Labour councillor on the Planning Committee had requested that the decision was deferred in order that the Planning Committee could carry out a site visit to it.